brython-dev/brython/www/doc/en/jsobjects.md

 window.foo(y=0, x=1)
 ```

-passing the arguments in the excepted order is not possible, because the
+passing the arguments in the expected order is not possible, because the
 Brython script doesn't know the signature of the Javascript function.